 How is Christianity different from other religions (influenced by process of elimination)?

-1. Christianity is the largest religion in the world.
+1. Christianity is the largest religion in the world even with widespread Christian persecution throughout history.
 I don’t think this is a coincidence.

 2. Virtually all modern scholars of antiquity believe Jesus did indeed exist (“Jesus”).